WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 In doing so you will help users who use the same antivirus.
 :::

+### What are the executables?

+The Wasabi package has 3 executables:
+- wassabee
+- wbackend
+- wcoordinator

+`wassabee` runs the client with GUI (`wassabeed` runs the daemon), `wbackend` runs the Wasabi backend/indexer, `wcoordinator` runs the coinjoin coordinator.

 ### Why is the executable called wassabee?

 The most obvious thing would be to call the executable `Wasabi Wallet.exe` on Windows and `Wasabi Wallet` on Linux and Mac.